Rahul3105/Onn_bikes_clone/README.md

 # ONN Bikes clone

-By using this website you can book bike anytime anywhere.
-With the very user friendly interface it will take your hardly 5 minutes.
+By using this website you can book a bike anytime anywhere.
+With the very user-friendly interface, it will take hardly 5 minutes.
 And tada! you got your bike.

 ## Authors